People on Earth Whose Wealth Is Greater Than $100 Billion

 Credit: flickr

 The LVMH chairman holds a portfolio of over 70 luxury brands, including Louis Vuitton and Moët & Chandon.
-Bernard Arnault passed $200 billion in net worth in 2023.
-He controls around 48% of LVMH through a family holding company, which keeps the wealth in the family.
+Bernard Arnault maintains a massive fortune of approximately $144.8 billion.
+He controls around 48% of LVMH through a family holding company, which keeps the immense wealth concentrated within the family trust.

 Mark Zuckerberg